 Sahur, for me, was right from the beginning a matter of oatmeal porridge.
 Oatmeal is the food that kept peasants working long hours in the fields back in agricultural Sweden.
 A gigantic bowl of porridge at 3.30 AM, topped off with a piece of chocolate, almost felt like cheating.
 No reason to feel hungry.
 In fact, “fasting” is surely something of a misnomer.
 It’s really more a matter of deferring one’s meals.
 I’m not sure I was eating less.
 I might have eaten more.

 Although I never actually felt hungry, fasting gave a particular coloring to the hours after, say, 5 PM.
 It might best be described as a certain mellow feeling.
 The world suddenly slows down and you just want to sit still in one place.
-No reason to really do anything; yet you are pretty content.
+No reason to really do anything; not even play with your phone; yet you are pretty content.
 Surely GDP in the Muslim world must drop off during Ramadan.
 But just as surely, since people who fast are removed from the hustle and bustle of everyday life, they are returned to their bodies and to their selves.
 The result is a sense of calm — perhaps it could even be called “serenity.”

 But instead of saying that people are returned to themselves, it might be better to say that they are returned to their communities.
 I noticed something strange during those mellow late-afternoon hours.
 We always used to watch Deutsche Welle before dinner.
 DW broadcasts in English and it is a very reasonable alternative to all those blaring Anglo-Saxon news channels.
 Yet once Ramadan started we stopped watching DW too.
 Perhaps it was only a coincidence, but it could also have been that fasting had lessened my connection to the German TV station and its non-fasting newsreaders.
 Their news stories suddenly seemed less relevant to me.
 I could feel the boundaries of my community being redrawn.